 But, the people who are deeply drawn into the true essence of my work – Unconditional Love, Grace, and Forgiveness – have a conscious process running in the background.

 My people are unwinding and healing their relationship with that thing that some call God.
 They are polishing the mirror.
 They are re-establishing a remembrance of who they really are and the voice of their Muse.

 Those are the things I’ve been doing for almost two decades.

 And for us who were raised in a Western religion that evangelizes a punishing and wrathful God, the word karma can seem like a big heavy bag of shame.

 So, when Human Design talks about the karma that a profile has, it is easy to see why people think their profile is a punishment or payback for “wrong” doings.

-In fact, in the Human Design Map, I’ve gone back and forth on how I approach this topic because unwinding profile has been SO healing for me personally.
+In the Human Design Map, I’ve gone back and forth on how I approach this topic because an unwinding profile has been SO healing for me personally.
 I never want to imply that any part of your design is a punishment.

 And while I can never pretend to understand karma from the perspective of those who were raised in cultures where karma is a foundational part of their belief system, I have recently come to a place that is empowering me to work with the karma of my profile on an even deeper level.

 Take ‘em or leave ‘em; here are my thoughts on Karma:

 We are the Divine playing a game of hide and seek with ourselves.